 - An event subscription is a resource that contains configuration settings to filter and route events to a destination where events are delivered.

 - An event is the announcement of state change.

-- An event handler is an application or service that receive events and react or process the events in some way.
+- An event handler is an application or service that receives events and react or process the events in some way.
 Sometimes we also refer to event handlers as event subscribers.
-In the diagram above, event handlers are the API deployed to a Kubernetes cluster (K8s) and the Azure Service Bus service.
+In the diagram, event handlers are the API deployed to a Kubernetes cluster (K8s) and the Azure Service Bus service.